N8Brooks/combinatorics/README.md

 ### permutations(r, iterable)

 Yields `r` length `Arrays` from the input `iterable`.
 Order of selection is important and elements are chosen without replacement.
+If `r` is undefined, then length of `iterable` is used as `r`.

 <!-- deno-fmt-ignore -->
 ```ts